ThatGuyJacobee/Elite-Bot-Docs/docs/loggingfeature.md

 ## Configuring the logging channel

 Next you need to configure the Logging feature for your guild!
-You can do this using the "/logchannel" command which had a single argument requiring a channel where logs will be sent to.
+You can do this using the "/logging channel" command which had a single argument requiring a channel where logs will be sent to.

 An Example of configuring the logging channel: